livewire/livewire/docs/wire-model.md

 #### Customizing the debounce

 By default, when using `wire:model.live`, Livewire adds a 150 millisecond debounce to server updates.
-This means if a user is continually typing, Livewire will wait untill the user stops typing for 150 milliseconds before sending a request.
+This means if a user is continually typing, Livewire will wait until the user stops typing for 150 milliseconds before sending a request.

 You can customize this timing by appending `.debounce.Xms` to the input.
 Here is an example of changing the debounce to 250 milliseconds: